Venue & General Information

 Contractors are not to discard sharp objects and to ensure that nails and screws are not left sticking out of waste wood and are either removed or hammered flat.
 All items must be removed from your stand space at the end of the show, including empty boxes and pallets.
 Any items left will be deemed as chargeable waste and disposed of with the cost passed on to the exhibitor.

-PLEASE note that you will incur charges if you or your contractor leaves excess waste during build up and breakdown.
+PLEASE note that you will incur charges if you or your contractor leaves excess waste during build up and dismantling.

 Demonstrations, Live Performances, Entertainment, and Music on Stands